How to establish intentional disciple-making church small groups

 From Dave

-The goal that undergirded my eventual approach to small group leadership came from a belief that Christian leaders are supposed to be ‘intentional disciple-makers‘.
-Disciples are made, not born.
-The goal was therefore that small group leaders be helped to deliver RESULTS by way of (a) measurable GROWTH IN INDIVIDUALS each year and (b) NUMERICAL GROWTH by way of friends who come to faith.
-The approach therefore needed to be clear-thinking and yet also very simple – valuing people first (knowing everyone is busy), while helping them to become INTENTIONAL in the way they led.
+The goal that undergirded my eventual approach was that Christian leaders are supposed to be ‘intentional disciple-makers, who make disciples capable of making disciples‘.
+Furthermore, disciples are made, not born.
+‘Intentionality’ is therefore the key word.
+The goal waste help small group leaders deliver measurable RESULTS.
+For me, as noted above, these are to be measured by way of (a) growth members in groups can testify to as a result of their involvement and (b) numerical growth by way of friends who come to faith.
+The approach therefore needed to be clear-thinking and yet also very simple – suiting already busy people.

 30 min small group leaders training (1 of 3)